Car owners: your legal obligations

 As the name suggests, CTP insurance is mandatory.
 It covers you, or anyone driving your car, if you cause an accident in which someone else is injured.
 CTP covers the injured person’s treatment and rehabilitation costs, which could be substantial.

-CTP works differently across the country – in most states you get it automatically when you register your car – but if you live in New South Wales or Queensland you can choose your CTP provider.
+CTP works differently across the country – in most states you get it automatically when you register your car – but if you live in New South Wales, Queensland or South Australia (from 1 July 2019) you can choose your CTP provider.

 In NSW CTP is called a Green Slip.
 You get it before you register your car.
-In QLD you nominate a CTP provider when you pay for your rego.
+In QLD and South Australia you nominate a CTP provider when you pay for your rego.

 It’s important to know that CTP is the bare minimum when it comes to motor insurance.
 It doesn’t cover damage to other people’s cars or property, or your car.
 For that you’ll need car insurance.